kunaakos/yorgos/README.md

 It is **an experiment** in writing an actor framework in TypeScript that allows one to create apps that are distributed across: processes, tabs, iframes, workers, embedded devices, serverless functions - in any combination.

-It aims to be simple and modular, with the least amount of dependencies possible, which allows you to have actors running on tiny and cheap SoCs while effortlessly communicating with the rest of the application.
+It aims to be modular, simple enough so nodes can be implemented in other languages and to use the least amount of dependencies possible (currently: none).

-It's being written in a style that makes it easy to port to other languages.

 ## Overview

 Actors communicate via **messages that can be serialized as JSON**, and address each other by ID only.
 IDs are plain strings that you can pass along in messages.

 Multiple actor systems can be linked together to form a single network.
-Transports are not implemented as part of the framework, but remotin and templates for implementing your own transports are.
+Transports are not implemented as part of the framework, but remoting and templates for implementing your own transports are.
 This allows you to choose your own protocols and deal with security as you wish (see code examples).

 **Actor hierarchy is flat** (*parent-child relations and system map will be added* for cases that require a strict hierarchy), which makes it easier for actors to roam across diffent systems in your network.

 The framework is *very verbose and explicit* and encourages you to be so in your own code.
 It tries to be as strict as possible, but it's all JS at the end of the day, and TypeScript coverage is meant to help you write and refactor code, not validate your data.
 That being said, *validation will be added as an optional feature*.

-## Caveats
+## Missing features and future goals

+Although some of the goals of the project are already achieved, it's still in its infancy, and is being built for a personal project that required it.

+Weakneses:
+- structure, API and naming will change wildly with every major release
+- important functionality is still missing: hierarchies, proper supervision, behaviors, persistence, validation...
 - things are not optimized for performance, but for simplicity and convenience

-- important functionality is still missing: hierarchies, proper supervision, behaviors, persistence, validation... but the framework is already usable for simple projects
-- structure, API and naming will change wildly with every major release
+What's coming:
+- a simple approach to delay-tolerant messaging
+- SoC-compatible modules (the core functions required to run an actor independently rely on async/await, which is not supported on JS runtimes that run on SoCs)
+- figuring out an approach to supervision fit for this model
+- figuring out a flexible approach to persistence

 ## Packages and version control